 Most Beautiful Day of Mohare Trekking

 Fourth Day: The Most important day of Mohare Community Trek.
 You need to wake up before the sun starts to see us.
 The major viewpoint is a 2-minute hike from your bedroom.
 You can have a hot drink on the table and a camera on hand and eyes on the mountains.
 It’s not worth describing the views from Mohare Hill view Point Better leave this on our photo story.
 To the best, you need to experience Mohare Danda Trek to get the best.
 Later hike to Phulbari via Poon Hill or straight.

 NOTE: If you want to do Mohare Danda Community Trek in 5 days, Pokhara to Pokhara, you can hike straight to Tikot Village.

 Fifth Day: This is the longest day on our entire Mohare Community Trekking route.
-You will hike mostly inclined ups and down but the last part is all downhill.
-We don’t have lunch spot in between, so we need to prepare pack lunch or even we can reach straight to Tikot.
+You will hike mostly inclined ups and downs but the last part is all downhill.
+We don’t have a lunch spot in between, so we need to prepare a packed lunch or even we can reach straight to Tikot.
 The forest is beautiful with moss and parasite plants.
-Views of Dhaulagiri range make the day more attractive.
+Views of the Dhaulagiri range make the day more attractive.
 Homestay accommodation of Tikot Village makes the trek more connected with people and culture as in Banskharak.

 Sixth Day: The last day of Mohare Danda Trekking in Nepal is easy but painful.
 From Tikot village to Basheri, it takes 3-4 hours to hike down.
 The trail is all downhill towards the Kaligandaki River Valley.
 Trek comes to end here and usually drives another 4 hours to reach Pokhara.
 However, On this trip we visit my village home town of Baglung with is a 4 km detour from the highway to Pokhara.